silnrsi/font-busra/documentation/source/announcement.md

-(Release of Busra v9.200 (Khmer script fonts)) (Release 9.200)
+(Release of Busra v9.300 (Khmer script fonts)) (Release 9.300)

 Dear friends,

-We're pleased to announce the release of Busra version 9.200—an updated version of the Khmer Busra font formerly part of the Mondulkiri project.
-Changes since version 9.100:
+We're pleased to announce the release of Busra version 9.300—an updated version of the Khmer Busra font formerly part of the Mondulkiri project.
+Changes since version 9.200:

-- OpenType fixes for particular character sequences
+- Minor improvements to glyph shapes

 Busra is available from the Busra Download Page  (https://software.sil.org/busra/download/)